Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Two-point correlations

 \section{Two-point correlations}

-Here we derive the general expression for $\left\langle c_{j}^{\dagger}c_{m}\right\rangle $, the two-point correlation function, for sites outside the scattering region $\left|j\right|,\left|m\right|>m_{0}$.
-When restricted to sites in a certain subsystem $X$, the two-point correlation matrix is used in the calculation of entanglement entropies through Eq.~(6) of the main text.

-We consider a long chain with $N\gg1$ sites, where the small scattering region is located at its center; in the end we will take the thermodynamic limit $N\to\infty$, obtaining the infinite lattice discussed in the main text.
-Neglecting the overlap with localized bound states, the annihilation operator $c_{m}$ may be expanded in terms of annihilation operators relating to the extended scattering states in the single-particle energy eigenbasis.
+Here we derive Eq.~(\ref{eq:Correlation_function_integral}), which is the general expression for the two-point correlation function $\left\langle c_{j}^{\dagger}c_{m}\right\rangle $ for sites outside the scattering region, $\left|j\right|,\left|m\right|>m_{0}$.
+We consider a long chain with $N\gg1$ sites, where the small scattering region is located at its center; in the end we will take the thermodynamic limit $N\to\infty$.